IGNF/lidar-prod/README.md

 Package version follows semantic versionning conventions and is defined in `setup.py`.

-Releases are generated when new high-level functionnality are implemented (e.g. a new step in the production process) or when key parameters are changed.
-Generally speaking, the latest release `Vx.y.z` is the one to use in production.
+Releases are generated when new high-level functionnality are implemented (e.g. a new step in the production process), with a documentation role.
+Production-ready code is fast-forwarded in the `prod` branch when needed.